tlefko/Huawei-Matebook-X-Pro-Ventura/README.md

 - multitouch support
 - macOS 12 bluetooth/wifi

+# Bugs
+- Sometimes bluetooth firmware not injecting causes boot to hang.
+This will delay the boot time and bluetooth will not enable.
+After putting the computer to sleep, it will enable and function properly.

 # Latest Release Notes
 - Fixed Bluetooth and Wifi Stability Issues
 - Improved Preformance and Power Managements